agloveduck/agloveduck.github.io/awards.md

 ## Scholarships

-- Dec 2022： First prize of Postgraduate Scholarship in BIT
+- Dec 2022: First prize of Postgraduate Scholarship in BIT
+- Dec 2021:  Merit Student
-- Dec 2021： Scholarship for Study Excellence in BJUT
+- Dec 2021: Scholarship for Study Excellence in BJUT
-- Dec 2020： Scholarship for Study Excellence in BJUT
+- Dec 2020: Scholarship for Study Excellence in BJUT
-- Dec 2019： Scholarship for Study Excellence in BJUT
+- Dec 2019: Scholarship for Study Excellence in BJUT

 ## Competitions